 the story

-Alex was adopted from Romania and came to Canada at six weeks old.
+Bird was adopted from Romania and came to Canada at six weeks old.
 He literally grew up with the classics.
-As a young boy he was taken to hang around the Toronto Jazz scene, and had the opportunity to see and meet many of the greats along the way; Tony Bennett, Diana Krall, Ray Brown, Oscar Peterson, Mel Tormé, Ray Charles...the list goes on.
+Starting at the age of two, he was taken to hang around the Toronto Jazz scene and had the opportunity to see and meet many of the greats along the way: Tony Bennett, Diana Krall, Ray Brown, Oscar Peterson, Mel Tormé, Ray Charles...the list goes on.
 Without even knowing it, his musical training developed, sitting around at smoky Jazz clubs into the wee small hours of the morning.

 The Jazz Mavericks